sourabgowda/LoyaltyApp/README.md

 - **Secure User Authentication:** Users register and log in using their email and password.
 Email verification is required to activate the account.
 - **Role-Based Access Control:** The system supports three distinct roles with specific permissions:
   - **Customer:** Can view their points and transaction history.
   - **Manager:** Can credit and redeem points for customers at their assigned bunk.
+A critical security fix now prevents managers from crediting or redeeming points at bunks to which they are not assigned.
   - **Admin:** Has full control to manage users, bunks, and system-wide settings.
 - **Centralized Admin Panel:** A dedicated screen for administrators to manage the entire system.
+The global configuration now includes validation to ensure that the `creditPercentage` is always between 0 and 100.
 - **Secure & Scalable Backend:** Built on Firebase Cloud Functions and Firestore, with business logic and security enforced on the server side.
 - **Complete Audit Trail:** Immutable transaction logs are created for all point changes and configuration updates, ensuring data integrity.